yorkie-team/yorkie/README.md

 For now, we didn't deploy binary yet.
 So you should [compile Yorkie yourself](#developing-yorkie).

 Yorkie uses MongoDB to store it's data.
-To start MongoDB, type `docker-compose up`.
+To start MongoDB, type `docker-compose up -d`.

 Next, let's start a Yorkie agent.
 Agent runs until they're told to quit and handle the communication of maintenance tasks of Agent. and start the agent: